BabaScience/gRPC-python/README.md

 # How to Run this python gPRC code

+This project is an api made with gRPC and flask.

 ### 1. Generate Python Code from the .proto File

 Use the grpcio-tools to generate Python code from your .proto file: